 Milpa Alta, overall, is well-known for its traditions and the 700 religious and secular festivals organized there every year.

 Villa Milpa Alta is the seat of the alcaldia of Milpa Alta.
 It’s in the valley between the volcano Teuhtli and the Chichinauhtzin Sierra.
-One of the 139 Pueblos Originarios of Mexico City, Villa Milpa Alta dates to the pre-Hispanic period.
-Founded by the Momoxcas, it was originally known as Malacachtépec Momoxco.
+One of the 139 Pueblos Originarios of Mexico City, Villa Milpa Alta dates to the ancient period, when it was founded by the Momoxca people.
+It was originally known as Malacachtépec Momoxco.
 This might be translated as “Place of altars surrounded by hills.”
-The Momoxcas overwhelmed the Spanish and in 1529 had their right to self-rule recognized by the Spanish.
+The Momoxcas overwhelmed the Spanish and in 1529 had their right to self-rule recognized by the Spanish crown.
 The town was thereafter called the Villa de Nuestra Señora de la Asunción de Milpa Alta.